How do you read so many books?

 I hate you and your reviews.
 How can I not see them?

-If you scroll to the bottom of my Goodreads profile and click “block this member”, you should no longer be able to see my reviews.
+If you click the dropdown box next to “Follow” on my Goodreads profile and select “Block this user”, you should no longer see my reviews.

 If you don’t like a book, why read it?